See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: Methodology

-Along the tangential axis, the objective is to directly couple patient effort to exercise progression to let the patient control the pace of the progress.
-To achieve this, we propose to modulate the phase of the DMP canonical system with the measured tangential force as follows:
+Along the tangential direction, the objective is to couple patient effort directly to exercise progression, letting the patient set the pace of the movement.
+This is achieved by modulating the phase of the DMP canonical system with the measured tangential force:

-where $\tau$ is the temporal scaling, $\gamma$ is the sensitivity gain, $\epsilon$ is the baseline progression rate, and $s$ is the phase variable.
-By tuning the values of $\gamma$ and $\epsilon$ different execution modalities can be obtained as follows.
+where $\tau$ is the temporal scaling, $\gamma$ is the sensitivity gain, $\epsilon$ is the baseline progression rate, and $\epsilon_{min}$ is a strictly positive constant preventing complete trajectory stalling should the patient pause.
+By tuning $\gamma$ and $\epsilon$ relative to the expected range of $f_t$, different execution modalities can be obtained, ranging from near-passive guidance to fully patient-paced progression.

+For the orthogonal axes, to emulate the guidance of a therapist without rigidly constraining the patient to the exercise path, a low-gain admittance law governs motion along the orthogonal axes:

+where $\mathbf{A}_{\mathrm{stiff}} \in \mathbb{R}^{3 \times 3}$ is a diagonal admittance gain matrix.
+The gain $\mathbf{A}_{\mathrm{stiff}}$ is chosen to be small, so that a given patient effort produces substantially less orthogonal motion than tangential progression.
+This creates a directional bias favoring tangential progression over orthogonal deviation, without imposing a hard constraint.
+While this zeroth-order admittance bounds the rate of orthogonal deviation, it does not cap accumulated displacement under sustained force.
+Enforcing a strict anatomical corridor via an additional restoring stiffness is left as an extension for future work.